Sxip/netify.js/README.md

 <b>Netify</b> is a [Node.js](https://nodejs.org/) module that allows you to easily create a TCP server and client.

-* 🔧 Ability to create your own protocol.
+* ⚙️ Create your own protocol.
-* ⚙️ Optional prebuild protocols.
+* 🔥 Promise based.
 * ⚡️ Performant.

 ## Getting Started